 “I can’t believe people are gullible enough to buy Prince’s jive records,” Rick James griped to Britain’s Blues and Soul magazine in 1983.
 “He’s out to lunch.
 You can’t take his music seriously.
 He sings songs about oral sex and incest” (Matos 2015).
 It was the first public shot across the bow in a years-long, mostly one-sided beef between the godfather of “punk-funk” and the young upstart who first rivaled, then surpassed him.
-But it was hardly the first time these titans had clashed: James’ comments were transparently rooted in tensions from three years earlier, when Prince was the opening act for his early 1980 Fire It Up tour.
+But it wasn’t the first time these titans had clashed: James’ comments were transparently rooted in tensions from three years earlier, when Prince was the opening act for his early 1980 Fire It Up tour.
 And it was just before his tour with James when the “mentally disturbed young man” debuted his most notorious song about oral sex, “Head.”

 Like I said on Thursday, from now into the foreseeable future I will have the distinct pleasure of making weekly guest posts on Andresmusictalk: a really fun blog dedicated to contemporary music on the “jazz/funk/soul/dance spectrum.”
 Not all of what I write will be Prince-related; but, as luck would have it, Andre is currently celebrating “Prince Summer,” so for at least the first several weeks I’ll be posting links to my posts here.
 My plan is to tie in with a series on Prince’s many side projects: beginning with the classic ’80s acts we discussed in our podcast last month, then hopefully extending all the way to the 21st century.
-So of course, who better to start with than the greatest band in the world: the muthafuckin’ Time.
+So of course, who better to start with than the greatest band in the world: Morris Day and the muthafuckin’ Time.

 The plan is for me to post something every Saturday, so watch this space (and Andre’s page, of course) for more “Prince (Protégé) Summer.”
 And of course, come back next week for our regularly-scheduled programming, as we dig deeper into the songs that became For You.